 Question: My most recent pap smear came back abnormal.
 I had a colposcopy and my doctor said that it looked like I had only mild cervical changes.
 He checked for warts but did not find any.
 Can I still have sex with my boyfriend (vaginal and oral)?
 What safer sex practices should we use, and for how long?

 I am sorry to hear about your diagnosis.
-While difficult, it may be reassuring to know that about 60-80% of sexually active adults have had or will have the human papillomavirus.
+While difficult, it may be reassuring to know that about 60-80% of sexually active adults have had or will have the human papillomavirus (HPV).
 Many never know it.
-This is particularly true for men, since we currently have no way of testing men for HPV.
+This is particularly true for men, since we currently have no way of testing men for HPV that is widespread in its availability.

 In other words, your boyfriend may have HPV but neither of you would know it unless he had visible warts diagnosed by a healthcare provider.
 It is even possible that you got HPV from him, but there is no way to know.